ENG-EDISON/Raspi_Pico/README.md

 # Raspi_Pico
-This Repository contains the developed on Raspberry Pico
+This Repository contains the codes developed on Raspberry Pico